-Maui Surf Report & Spots
+Maui Surf Spots & Reports

 We’ve listed below some of the more popular surf spots on Maui.
 Discussing the location of secret Maui Surf Spots could get us into serious trouble, so here are some surf locations and descriptions of waves that most people on island already know about.

 The most popular yet fickle waves on Maui are those found at Honolua Bay.
 Surfing Honolua Bay on a good day can be the best experience of your life.
 Though, keep in mind that you’ll be surfing with 1,000 other guys and girls who probably surf better than you.
 These locals will, without hesitation, make a good day bad if you do something wrong.
 The wave at Honolua Bay is made up of 3 main parts.
 There are other portions of the wave, though not always present.
 You can watch some great footage of Honolua Bay and other surf spots at our Maui Surf Videos.